4d-for-ios-sdk/Mobile-Device-Management-Protocol-Reference/markdown/3-MDM_Protocol/Request Types.md

 The device may return a different `InstallAction` than the one that was requested.

-> **Note:**
-In iOS versions before 10.3, responding to the `ScheduleOSUpdate` request relied on the device not being passcode-protected.

 Because software updates may happen immediately, the device may not have the opportunity to respond to an installation command before it restarts for installation.
 When this happens, the MDM server should resend the `ScheduleOSUpdate` request when the device checks in again.
 The device returns a status of `Idle` because the update has been installed and is no longer applicable.